nablarch/nablarch-document/en/application_framework/application_framework/libraries/authorization/role_check.rst

 The instace of the :java:extdoc:`RoleEvaluator <nablarch.common.authorization.role.RoleEvaluator>` is obtained from the :java:extdoc:`SystemRepository <nablarch.core.repository.SystemRepository>` by name ``roleEvaluator``
 The user ID to be passed to the check process is obtained from the ``getUserId`` method of the :java:extdoc:`ThreadContext <nablarch.core.ThreadContext>`.

-As the default implementation class of :java:extdoc:`RoleEvaluator <nablarch.common.authorization.role.RoleEvaluator>`, the permission check (simplified version) provides a class called :java:extdoc:`BasicRoleEvaluator <nablarch.common.authorization.role.BasicRoleEvaluator>`.
+As the default implementation class of :java:extdoc:`RoleEvaluator <nablarch.common.authorization.role.RoleEvaluator>`, the permission check by annotation provides a class called :java:extdoc:`BasicRoleEvaluator <nablarch.common.authorization.role.BasicRoleEvaluator>`.
 This class is simple enough to compare the roles associated with a user with the roles passed as an argument and check if the condition is met.
 And, that the resolution of roles associated with a user is delegated to :java:extdoc:`UserRoleResolver <nablarch.common.authorization.role.UserRoleResolver>`.